hambosto/hambosto/README.md

-# 👋 Hello World!
+# 👋 Greetings, World!

-Welcome to my enchanted code realm! 🚀 I'm Ilham, a passionate code crafter on a thrilling adventure through the mystical realms of Python and JavaScript.
-By day, I weave spells as a web sorcerer, crafting digital wonders that dance across the screen.
+Welcome to my enchanted coding realm! 🚀 I'm Ilham, a passionate code crafter embarking on a thrilling journey through the mystical realms of Python, JavaScript, Golang, and even the ancient arts of Bash.
+By day, I wield spells as a code sorcerer, crafting digital wonders that dance across the screen.
 By night, I transform into a dreamer, envisioning new possibilities and magical solutions.

 ## 🌟 About Me

-- 🧙‍♂️ **Code Wizardry:** Mastering the arcane arts of Python and JavaScript, I conjure elegant solutions to real-world problems.
+- 🧙‍♂️ **Code Wizardry:** Mastering the arcane arts of Python, JavaScript, Golang, and Bash, I conjure elegant solutions to real-world problems.

-- 🌐 **Web Sorcerer:** Crafting captivating web experiences that blend functionality and enchantment, one line of code at a time.

-- 🚀 **Explorer of Technologies:** Always on a quest to discover and harness the power of the latest tools and frameworks.
+- 🚀 **Explorer of Technologies:** Always on a quest to discover and harness the power of the latest tools and frameworks, including microservices, Docker, and Kubernetes.

 ## ✨ Let's Build Magic Together!